signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 I have even written some tests using JUnit5.

 All I had to do was exactly what I had to do already for writing the tests in Java: simply add dependencies to my build.gradle for whichever test and assertion libraries I wanted to use, and use them!

+It really was so simple there is not point in an example here.

 ## Wrapping up